What Does OTE mean?

 This period ranges from 3 to 9 months, depending on the industry, role level, and expectations.

 Since your ability to do your targets during the ramp period is uncertain, there are two ways your firm provides you with relief:

 - A draws plan that lets you make money even though you may not be achieving your numbers.
-You can read more about draws and the various situations they are used here in our detailed blog.

 - A reduced quota compared to your fully ramped quota ensures that you hit smaller milestones consistently before you start carrying the big numbers.
 With a lesser quota, you should also be able to meet your OTE.